 A simple dietary adjustment can do wonders for your cat’s constipation.
 Choosing the right cat food will depend on the reason for their constipation.

-Here are my top cat food picks for constipated kitties:
+Here are my top picks if you’re looking for dry food for constipated cats and kittens:

 Royal Canin makes a variety of gastrointestinal food.
 Each recipe has specific benefits, and the one you choose will depend on your cat’s needs.
 All of these foods require a veterinary prescription to purchase.